Nonequilibrium plasmon liquid in a Josephson junction chain: Results

 The occupation of mode numbers shown in~\reffig[D]{fig:5} reveals at least one order of magnitude increase in $n_k$ compared to thermal distribution, even for modes with numbers $k=30$ that are far from pumped modes.
 Experimental imperfections, such as leakage outside the passband of the low-pass filter, cannot explain this excess occupation.
 However the large enhancement of $n_k$ for $k$ far away from pumped modes is consistent with intrinsic redistribution of photons due to interaction-induced scattering.
 Intuitively, photons injected by driving have enough opportunities to participate in multiple two photon-scattering events encoded by the interaction term in \refeq{eq:hamiltonian-full}, that redistribute excitations from modes $m, n\to k,l$.
 This causes increase in the occupation of modes with $k\gg 13$ observed experimentally in~\reffig[D]{fig:5}.
-The redistribution of excitations due to enhanced intrinsic scattering is also revealed by the response of NESS to additional tone applied to mode $k=41$~\footnote{Additional driving of this mode was also used to verify our estimates of the occupations.
-The occupation of mode~41, independently calculated using the calibration of insertion loss in the setup (yellow marker in the inset of \reffig[d]{fig:5}), agrees with the PSD estimation.}.
+The redistribution of excitations due to enhanced intrinsic scattering is also revealed by the response of NESS to additional tone applied to mode $k=41$.
 The ``tone on'' data in \reffig[D]{fig:5} shows the global change in PSD as a response to additional driving of mode $41$.
 Converting this data to occupation numbers in the NESS, we observe that $n_k$ changes for all modes within the spectral range, witnessing non-local redistribution of excitations due to multiple interaction-induced scattering.
+Also, additional driving of this mode verified the occupation estimates: the independently calculated occupation of mode~41 from the calibrated insertion loss (yellow marker in the inset of \reffig[d]{fig:5}) agrees well with the PSD measurement.